 1. File your Form 1023 federal tax exemption application

 To obtain federal tax-exempt status, complete and file IRS Form 1023 with the IRS.
 This long and detailed form asks for lots of information about your organization, including its history, finances, organizational structure, governance policies, operations, activities, and more.
 For more information, see Nolo's article How to Obtain 501(c)(3) Tax-Exempt Status for Your Nonprofit.
 For line-by-line instruction on how to complete the form, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).

 Nonprofit corporations are automatically exempt from franchise and excise taxes in Tennessee.
 To obtain an exemption from sales and use tax, you will need to file an application with the Tennessee Department of Revenue.
 Check with the Department of Revenue for information on how to apply for exemptions from these and other state taxes.

 3. Other state reporting and registration requirements

-Depending on your activities and the size of your organization, you may need to register with the Tennessee attorney general before doing any fundraising activities.
-Check with the Tennessee attorney general's website at www.state.tn.us/sos/charity/co-info.htm for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the state before doing any fundraising activities.
+Check the Tennessee Secretary of State’s website for information and forms about registration requirements for nonprofits in Tennessee.